Watson Studio overview

 - Run sample notebooks to learn new techniques or to use as templates for your own notebooks.

-Add sample data sets to your project to analyze in samples, or in your own analytical assets.
+- Add sample data sets to your project to analyze in sample or your own analytical assets.

 Watch this short video to see a tour of the Community section.